kctezcan/sampling/README.md

 ## Results
 Here we show the results for the proposed l-MALA method as well as the compared methods.
 Notice the figure is a gif, showing multiple samples for the sampling methods.
-You can zoom in to see the structural changes in your browser with Ctrl+mouse scroll or in your browser settings.
+You can click on the gif and then zoom in to see the structural changes in your browser with Ctrl+mouse scroll or in your browser settings.
 You can find more examples in the gifs folder.

  The image presented is from a subject from the Human Connectome Project dataset, retrospectively undersampled at a factor of 5.